 Italian term (cut, cut) for a blend of wines; see under Cuvée.

-Term used in viticulture with different meanings in different countries.
-The word comes from the French Cuve (vat or wine container).
-In the original sense it means a certain amount of wine in a container (a barrel of wine, so to speak).
-In German-speaking countries, it is usually understood to mean the artistic mixing of wines from different types of grape.
-However, this can also be grape musts, which are then fermented together, as is customary in the southern Rhône.
-Other designations are Blend (New World), Cape Blend (South Africa), CVC (Conjunto de Varias Cosechas in Spain), Coupage, Marriage, Mélange (France for spirits), Meritage (California) and, in the German-speaking world, Blending.
-Usually wines of the same colour are blended.
+A term used in viticulture with different meanings in different countries.
+The word comes from the French cuve (vat or wine container).
+In its original sense, it refers to a certain amount of wine in a container (a barrel of wine, so to speak).
+In German-speaking countries, it is usually understood to mean the artful blending of wines from different grape varieties.
+However, this can also be grape musts that are then fermented together, as is common in the southern Rhône.
+Other terms are Blend (New World), Cape Blend (South Africa), CVC (Conjunto de Varias Cosechas in Spain), Coupage, Marriage, Mélange (France for spirits), Meritage (California) and in German-speaking countries Verschnitt.
+As a rule, wines of the same colour are blended.

-However, the term has no meaning in wine law, so "Cuvée" on the label does not mean anything unambiguous, because it can also be a wine from one grape variety, from a single vineyard or from one vintage.
-For example also an exclusive special bottling of a wine estate for a gastronomy business.
-In no case (as is not so rarely assumed in German-speaking countries) is the blending of wines a negative quality difference compared to single-variety wines.
+However, the term has no legal meaning in wine terms, so "cuvée" on the label does not mean anything unambiguous, because it can also be a wine from one grape variety, from one single vineyard or from one vintage.
+For example, it can also be an exclusive special bottling of a winery for a gastronomic establishment.
+In no case (as is not so seldom assumed in German-speaking countries) is the blending of wines in comparison to varietal wines a negative difference in quality.

-The blending of wines is mainly for reasons of taste.
-One wants to introduce alcohol content, aromas, acidity and colour through several different grape varieties.
-The latter is achieved by means of Teinturier varieties, of which only 5% are sufficient for colour enhancement....
+The blending of wines is mainly done for taste reasons.
+One wants to bring in alcohol content, aromas, acidity and colour through several different grape varieties.
+The latter is achieved by using teinturier varieties, of which only 5% are sufficient to deepen the colour....